People of Synthace: Moiz Ebrahimjee – Cell and Gene Therapy Business Development Manager

 What is your role at Synthace?

 I work in the Commercial team, helping our potential clients understand more about what we’re doing.
-I show them how Antha can help fast-track their R&D, enabling them to work more efficiently and effectively, helping them on their journey to develop a robust and quality product to cure patients.
+I show them how the Synthace platform can help fast-track their R&D, enabling them to work more efficiently and effectively, helping them on their journey to develop a robust and quality product to cure patients.

 Where were you before joining Synthace?

 I was previously at GE Healthcare (now Cytiva).
 I started working there as a Cell Therapy Sales Specialist, and as I progressed over the four years, the department more than doubled.
 My role became split between territory sales and enterprise sales representative for cell therapy in Europe and part of the Middle East.

 Prior to GE I was a Bioprocess Sales Specialist at Sartorius, dealing pharma and biotech.
 I was there for over four years as well, covering the Midlands region.